UnderwaterOwlbear/underwaterowlbear.github.io/_drafts/2024-10-20-rangers-a-history-8.md

 - Tracking ability
 - Stealth / Surprise ability

-Features present in TSR-era D&D (that are not shared with other classes from that era, like the mere fact that they have a prime requisite):
+Features present in TSR-era D&D (that are not also shared with other classes from that era, like the mere fact that they have a prime requisite):

 - Can wear heavy armor
 - Has class restrictions (property, followers, alignment, group size)